GSG-G8/KnowYourArea/README.md

 * Our project contains three main sections:
 * The first section is the nav bar which contain h1 and the input and submit buttons.
 * The second section is the header which contains the map.
+* The third section which contains the results.
 * The last section contains the form to add locations to the site.

 ## How the process of building our project done?